Belfast Orange hall welcomes visitors from across cultural divide

 An Orange hall in Belfast has welcomed young visitors from the other side of Northern Ireland’s cultural divide.

-Around 20 young Gaelic games players from the Republic of Ireland and Scotland, along with their parents, were given a tour of Ballynafeigh Orange Hall in the Ormeau Road in south Belfast on Saturday.
+Around 20 parents of young Gaelic games players from the Republic of Ireland and Scotland, were given a tour of Ballynafeigh Orange Hall in the Ormeau Road in south Belfast on Saturday.

 The GAA club returned the favour and welcomed several people from Ballynafeigh Orange Hall to their nearby playing fields.